|

 Imagine Harvey Mackay and Ken Blanchard joining Simon Sinek to write a book that provides a set of instructions for retaining employees and customers while spending very little on advertising and help wanted ads.

-You may have accidently started your company, as many entrepreneurs do, but if you decide early on to create a culture that could sustain the company for many years, You’re miles ahead of your competition.
+You may have accidentally started your company, as many entrepreneurs do, but if you decide early on to create a culture that could sustain the company for many years, You’re miles ahead of your competition.
 If whatever you believe in, whatever your reason for coming to work is easily seen by your staff, they should know, What Would the Boss Do?

 In the early stages, both in business and life, we tend to be focused on the near term, tomorrow, next week, month or year.
 Our goals are simple; In business it’s this month, this quarter, this year, planning and praying to make a profit and stay alive,